fenago/Grokking-Deep-Learning/Lab_9.md

 Based on previous chapters, you should feel comfortable with computing a loss and backpropagating until you get to the gradients at layer_2, called layer_2_delta.
-At this point, you might be wondering, “Which direction do I backprop in?”
+At this point, you might be wondering, "Which direction do I backprop in?"
 Gradients could go back to layer_1 by going backward through the identity matrix multiplication, or they could go into word_vects['defeat'].
 When you add two vectors together during forward propagation, you backpropagate the